ginkgo-project/ginkgo/README.md

 + GINKGO_BUILD_CUDA=ON:
   [CudaArchitectureSelector](https://github.com/ginkgo-project/CudaArchitectureSelector)
-  is a CMake helper to manage CUDA architecture settings;
+  (CAS) is a CMake helper to manage CUDA architecture settings;
 + GINKGO_BUILD_TESTS=ON: Our tests are implemented with [Google Test](https://github.com/google/googletest);
 + GINKGO_BUILD_BENCHMARKS=ON: For argument management we use